Pipeline Safety Act Financial Regulations

 Enabling Act: Pipeline Safety Act, which amended the National Energy Board Act and the Canada Oil and Gas Operations Act

-The proposed regulations support the establishment of a ‘no-fault’ absolute liability regime for companies operating federally-regulated pipelines to ensure these companies are adequately prepared to cover response, remediation costs, and liability claims, in the event of an incident resulting from their pipelines.
+The regulations support the establishment of a ‘no-fault’ absolute liability regime for companies operating federally-regulated pipelines to ensure these companies are adequately prepared to cover response, remediation costs, and liability claims, in the event of an incident resulting from their pipelines.
 The regulations establish:

 - classes of pipeline operators and associated absolute liability limits;